 Step 5 — Distribution and Channel Optimization

 Distribution should be treated like product launch engineering: tailor the same core asset into channel-native formats, schedule deliberately, and instrument for attribution from day one.
-Repurposing expands reach only when you respect each platform’s format, attention span, and CTA behavior—so convert long-form into short, actionable units, match visuals and captions to context, and create a single tracking model that ties impressions back to business outcomes.
+Repurposing increases reach only when you adapt to each platform’s format, attention span, and call-to-action behavior.
+Convert long-form content into short, actionable pieces, align visuals and captions with context, and develop a tracking system that connects impressions to business outcomes.

 | Channel | Recommended format | Ideal length | Best CTA type |